robertfeldstein/Election2024/README.md

 The following GitHub repository was prepared by Robert Feldstein, working in conjunction with Professor Joe Guinness at Cornell University.

-We worked on answering the following questions:

-1. What is the difference between favorability and approval?
-2. How do liberal voters differ from Biden voters?
-How do conservative voters differ from Trump voters?
-3. Can we predict spread (difference in polling between two candidates) based on the type of voter? (i.e. LV vs. RV)
+We worked primarily on modeling the spread in polling between Joe Biden and Donald Trump.
+In particular, we investigated whether or not linear regression and brownian motion models could accurately model the state of public opinion.
+We were also interested in how real-time betting markets related to future polling.

-We hope this repository can serve as a jumping off point for other users seeking to answer election related questions.
+We hope this repository can serve as a jumping off point for other users seeking to perform statistical analysis on polling data.

 In this repository we utilize code which scrapes data from RealClearPolitics. **We do not condone mass scraping of data from polling platforms.** Please utilize commands like time.sleep() to help limit strain on servers.